|Compost Tumblers - Comparing compost tumbler models|

 Pros: aeration speeds the composting process

-Cons: aerating spikes or core can reduce access for larger clippings
+Cons: with some conmposter designs, aerating spikes or core can reduce access for larger clippings

 |'Aerated' composters are designed to deliver air directly into the composting materials.
 This has the advantage of speeding the composting process, which enables gardeners to cycle more batches through their composter.
 It also enables you to get by with a smaller composter since the through-put is faster.
 Different models have different designs for providing enhanced aeration.|